Next post.

 I got my quilt, and you got your’n.

-other spellings: your’n, yourn, and your one
+variations: your’n, yourn, your one

 ★ "Your’n" often shows up when folks are dividing, pointing out, or handing over something.
 It pairs naturally with "his’n" and "her’n." ★